 How to read it Larger areas or segments indicate a bigger share of discussion; green is positive, yellow is mixed, red is negative.

-What it suggests here Mostly positive overall (Very Positive +64%).
+What it suggests here Mostly positive overall (Positive +38%).

 Sentiment counts